 "Lynne Layton has been among the most important and prolific psychoanalytic political writers of our time.
 She shows in understandable yet nuanced language the way psychoanalytic thinking can play a crucial role in understanding and healing our current personal and societal ills.
 Finding these marvelous papers collected in one place is a boon to students, practitioners, historians, and the general intellectual audience as we fight against the dark forces that presently threaten our society."

-Philip Cushman, psychology professor, psychotherapist, and author, has recently published Travels With the Self: Interpreting Psychology as Cultural History (Routledge).
+Philip Cushman, psychology professor, psychotherapist, and author of the recently published Travels With the Self: Interpreting Psychology as Cultural History

 "We owe a great debt of gratitude to Lynne Layton for the work that she has done of many years to develop a social psychoanalysis that speaks across gender, sexuality, race and class.
 This hugely important volume should be required reading not only for any therapist or analyst in training but for anyone interested in the complex relation of the social and psychoanalytic."

-Valerie Walkerdine is Distinguished Research Professor, Cardiff University, UK
+Valerie Walkerdine, Distinguished Research Professor, Cardiff University, UK

 "Lynne Layton’s newest book adroitly braids historical narrative, rigorous theory, and clinical vignettes into a necessary compendium for the psychoanalytic work we must do today, both in the privacy of the consulting room and in the public realms of social praxis.
 Layton’s work shows how unconscious normative processes recreate structural inequities, locking psyche and society into fruitless repetition: psychoanalysis without social analysis can then only stumble clinically and remain ethically dubious.
 A probing critique and clinical companion, this book will help reshape how we think about psychoanalysis, making it an agent for the kind of change our discipline urgently needs."